-Design Automation (discontinued) - overview
+Design Automation (Computer Systems Design sub-discipline) - overview

 Design Automation at IBM Research has a long history of innovation.
 From logic synthesis in the early days to statistical timing in recent times, we have been leading IBM and the design automation industry at large into exciting new areas of research that eventually become game changers for chip design.
 Our primary goal is to enable design of IBM's high-performance hardware products with high efficiency and affordability, while dealing with increasing system complexity, aggressive time to revenue schedules, and a growing number of conflicting acceptance criteria (power, performance, yield, cost, reliability, etc.) through innovative research in design automation.

 Our research agenda has adapted to the evolving needs of the design community.
 When design automation was in its formative years, we focused on creating point tools and developing algorithms in logic optimization and verification, timing analysis, placement, and routing.
 As the industry reaped the benefits of Moore's Law and technology nodes and chip designs increased in complexity, we emphasized integration of point tools (e.g. logic synthesis and placement) and building design flows.
 Today, chip design is so complex that it is rapidly becoming unaffordable, design space exploration is becoming intractable with the advent of many core and 3D integration, and technology nodes are nearly impossible to develop and use due to increasing variability.
 Our strategy is to develop efficient methodologies and design flows that enable the design team to accomplish more with less resources without compromising the quality of results, enable evaluation of design options for complex 2D and 3D chips using reliability metrics, analyze and mitigate variability to enhance parametric yield, and parallelize EDA applications to fully leverage multi-core machines.